MicrosoftDocs/nav-content/dynamics-nav-app/about-languages.md

 ---
 title: See content in other languages
-description: You can view the Help content for Dynamics 365 for Financials in other languages.
+description: You can view the Help content for Dynamics NAV in other languages.
 author: edupont04

 ms.service: dynamics365-financials